SQL: Application to Oil/Gas Relational Database / Instructor Celia Houston

 Registration limit: 13

-Celia Houston is currently employed by BOPCO, L.P., Midland, Texas.
-Her responsibilities include managing the SQL production database for the company and outside operated properties, the reserve reporting, bank reserves and reports to banking institutions, and budget process for the West Texas Division.
-Other duties include the preparation of AFE packages, project follow-up reports, well bore schematics and well histories.
+Celia Houston is currently employed by XTO, Midland, Texas in the Delaware Division.
+Her employment background includes production data management, managing the SQL production databases, reserve reporting, bank reserves and reports to banking institutions, and budget process, preparation of AFE packages, project follow-up reports, well bore schematics and well histories.
 Software utilized includes DSS and Aries, (both Landmark products), Access, Excel, PowerPoint, Wellview, Powertools, PHDWin and OFM and internal software programs for well test and production allocation.
 During this time frame, she has also taught software classes at Midland College for basic DSS, SQL language queries, OFM and PHDWin.
-Celia’s oilfield background has provided 33 years experience in drilling, horizontal wells, regulatory filings, tubular goods, plugging procedures, mud programs and systems, gas balancing, production allocation, economics, reserve processing and software support.
+Celia’s oilfield background has provided 33 years of experience in drilling, horizontal wells, regulatory filings, tubular goods, plugging procedures, mud programs and systems, gas balancing, production allocation, economics, reserve processing and software support.

 |G001171Q||Oct 17||8:00 am - 4:00 pm|

 |PPDC Building, 105 W. Illinois, Midland, TX|